 The areas are grouped and designed to fit into several subjects.

 The number of subjects you can choose depends on the university or college you get enrolled in.
-To give an overview, most of the institutions are – 5 to 6 subjects per semester or year, which includes compulsory subjects and additional subjects.
+To give an overview, most institutions are – 5 to 6 subjects per semester or year, including compulsory subjects and additional subjects.

 Again the criteria may vary from institution to institution.